-Turnover, representing the deferred income released in 2015, increased by 5% to €2.86 million (2014 - €2.72 million).
-While the invoiced value of registration fees increased, reflecting new growth in 2015, an increasing proportion is accounted for by multiyear registrations and renewals.
-Accordingly, the deferred revenue on the balance sheet increased by 7.5% in 2015, to €1.97 million (2014 - €1.83 million).
+Turnover, representing the deferred income released in 2016, increased by 6% to $\in$ 3.03 million (2015 - $\in$ 2.86 million).
+While the invoiced value of registration fees increased, reflecting new growth in 2016, an increasing proportion is accounted for by multi-year registrations and renewals.
+Accordingly, the deferred income on the balance sheet increased by 4% in 2016, to $\in$ 2.05 million (2015 - $\in$ 1.97 million).

-Administrative expenses increased by 24.7% from €2.71 million to €3.38 million.
-Promotion, sponsorship, and advertising costs more than doubled in 2015 as the company launched its Strategic Development Fund and continued its sponsorship of industry events, continued its joint promotion with Registrars of the .ie namespace and continued the OPTIMISE Fund, which assists SMEs and micro-businesses to develop and e-commerce enable their .ie websites.
-Employment costs increased by 9.6% in 2015 to €1.46 million reflecting staff turnover, maternity cover and cost of living increases.
-Depreciation increased by 17.7% to €0.2 million reflecting the company's investments in mission critical applications and services for customers.

-The company changed its accounting policy in relation to financial assets in 2015 and now records the financial investments on a Mark to Market basis of valuation.
-The financial investments market value at 31 December 2015 is $\[\in \] 3,109,715 \] (2014 - \[\in \] 3,028,774).$ Accordingly, this uplift in the capital markets yielded a net unrealised gain of $\[\in \] 80,941$ for the year.
+Administrative expenses decreased by 4.4% from €3.38 million to €3.23 million.
+Promotion, sponsorship, and advertising costs were again high as the company continued its Strategic Development Fund and continued its sponsorship of industry events, continued its joint promotion with Registrars of the .ie namespace and continued the OPTIMISE Fund, which assists SMEs and micro-businesses to develop and e-commerce enable their .ie websites.
+Employment costs decreased by 8.5% in 2016 to €1.34 million reflecting staff turnover and maternity cover in 2015, offset by cost of living increases.
+Depreciation decreased by 26% to €0.16 million despite the Company's ongoing investments in mission critical applications and services for customers.
+The Company records the financial investments on a Mark to Market basis of valuation.
+The financial investments market value at 31 December 2016 is $\bigcirc$ 3,194,989 (2015 - $\bigcirc$ 3,109,715).
+Accordingly, this uplift in the capital markets yielded a net unrealised gain of $\bigcirc$ 85,274 for the year.

-The financial position of the Company at 31 December 2015 is solid.
-Reflecting the very significant investments in 2015 in the Strategic Development Fund, Members' Funds decreased by 9.4% from €4.1 million at December 2014 to €3.7 million by the end of December 2015.
-Similarly, cash and cash equivalents decreased to €5.75 million (2014 - €6.15 million) including €3.1 million invested with multiple investment managers.
+The financial position of the Company at 31 December 2016 is solid.
+Reflecting the significant investments in 2016 in the Strategic Development Fund, Members' Funds decreased by 3.4% from €3.7 million at December 2015 to €3.6 million by the end of December 2016.
+Cash and cash equivalents increased to €6.3 million (2015 - €5.75 million) including €3.2 million invested with multiple investment managers.